kennyfs/Notes/2024_Fall/Systems_Programming.md

 * GID=
     * effective GID
     * GID of directory
-        * some OS always do, some needs set-group-id of directory, ex: `/var/spool/mail`
+        * Some OS always do, some need the set-group-id of the directory, ex: `/var/spool/mail`

 SVR3 & Linux provide mandatory locks by **turning on set-group-id** but **turning off group-X**.
-Therefore, superuser checks if some files has set-user/group-id ,**especially those owned by root!** (by `find`)
+Therefore, the superuser checks if some files have set-user/group-id,**especially those owned by root!** (by `find`)

 ## access
 `access(path,mode)`
 mode:`R_OK`,`W_OK`,`X_OK`,`F_OK`(existence)
 Check the real UID/GID.
-Ex: A set-user-id program want to check if the real user can access the file.
+Ex: A set-user-id program wants to check if the real user can access the file.
 ## umask

 user file creation mask